Are You Feeling Suicidal?

 The World Health Organization estimates that approximately 1 million people die each year from suicide.
 What drives so many individuals to take their own lives?
-To those not in the grips of suicidal depression and despair, it's difficult to understand what drives so many individuals to take their own lives.
-But a suicidal person is in so much pain that he or she can see no other option.
+To those who are not in the grips of suicidal depression and despair, it's difficult to understand what drives so many individuals to take their own lives.
+But a suicidal person is in so much pain that they can see no other option.

 Suicide is a desperate attempt to escape suffering that has become unbearable.
 Blinded by feelings of self-loathing, hopelessness, and isolation, a suicidal person can't see any way of finding relief except through death.
 But despite their desire for the pain to stop, most suicidal people are deeply conflicted about ending their own lives.
 They wish there was an alternative to suicide, but they just can't see one.

 |Myth: People who talk about suicide won't really do it.